GeenethMedagedara/Customer_Support_Chatbot/README.md

 - Push Docker images to **AWS ECR**
 - Apply Kubernetes configurations (kubectl apply -f k8s/)
 - Monitor deployment with kubectl get pods

+## Why This is Built

+This sample project is built to widen my understanding of pre-trained NLU and NLP models, how they are trained, how they are implemented in production, and also how they are deployed in a cloud-based environment using DevOps.